marcinjahn/technology-notebook/src/docs/programming/angular/ngrx.md

 Effects for a given domain is a class with properties representing different effects.

 Effects typically return observable of NgRx actions.
-That's because effect is a kind of an in-between step that happens when we invoke some action.
 Example of that could be an effect that:

 1. Listens for the *[Auth] Login Start* actions
 2. Wehever such action comes in, it sends a login request to some authentication server